shivammathur/setup-php/README.md

     fail-fast: true
 ```

-**Notes**
+> [!NOTE]
-- Input `tools` is useful to set up tools which are only used in CI workflows, thus keeping your `composer.json` tidy.
+> - Input `tools` is useful to set up tools which are only used in CI workflows, thus keeping your `composer.json` tidy.
-- If you do not want to use all your dev-dependencies in workflow, you can run composer with `--no-dev` and install required tools using `tools` input to speed up your workflow.
+> - If you do not want to use all your dev-dependencies in workflow, you can run composer with `--no-dev` and install required tools using `tools` input to speed up your workflow.
-- By default, `COMPOSER_NO_INTERACTION` is set to `1` and `COMPOSER_PROCESS_TIMEOUT` is set to `0`.
+> - By default, `COMPOSER_NO_INTERACTION` is set to `1` and `COMPOSER_PROCESS_TIMEOUT` is set to `0`.
 In effect, this means that Composer commands in your scripts do not need to specify `--no-interaction`.
-- Also, `COMPOSER_NO_AUDIT` is set to `1`.
+> - Also, `COMPOSER_NO_AUDIT` is set to `1`.
 So if you want to audit your dependencies for security vulnerabilities, it is recommended to add a `composer audit` step before you install them.
-- If you want to set a different `COMPOSER_PROCESS_TIMEOUT`, you can set it in your workflow file using the `env` keyword.
+> - If you want to set a different `COMPOSER_PROCESS_TIMEOUT`, you can set it in your workflow file using the `env` keyword.

 ```yaml
 - name: Setup PHP with composer and custom process timeout